Permissions

 Official Documentation: This guide is based on the official Claude Agent SDK documentation.
 Examples are adapted for Elixir.

-This page covers permission modes and tool rules.
+This page covers permission modes and rules.
 To build interactive approval flows where users approve or deny tool requests at runtime, see Handle approvals and user input.

 How permissions are evaluated